Comparisons12 min read

 Legitimate free tier (10GB/month) Smaller server network (~480)

-Excellent R.O.B.E.R.T. ad/tracker blocker No 24/7 live chat support
+Excellent R.O.B.E.R.T. ad/tracker blocker No 24/7 live chat

-Standalone browser extensions Interface feels less polished
+Standalone browser extensions Interface feels less refined

 Who Should Choose IPVanish?